Skip to main content

 Deception isn’t about tricking someone just for fun.

-It’s about controlling rhythm, breaking flow, and forcing hesitation in ways that give you a real advantage — but, of course, it’s not a win-all weapon.
-You can’t rely on it for every point, and it doesn’t replace fundamentals like footwork, anticipation, or shot selection.
+It’s about controlling rhythm, breaking flow, and creating hesitation in ways that give you an advantage.
+It’s not a win-all tool and doesn’t replace fundamentals like footwork, anticipation, or shot selection.

-The best deceptive players don’t use it all the time.
-They pick their moments carefully, using it when the opponent is:
+The best deceptive players pick their moments carefully, using it when the opponent is:

 • Rushing